kizito9898/IT-Documentation/Powershell/Powershell-Automation.md

 - `-Name` specifies the OU name

-- `-Path` specifies the domain structure where it will be created
+- `-Path` specifies the domain structure where it will be create

-`---  Would you like me to also add **examples for creating users and groups** (since they’re often paired with OU creation in Tier 1/2 AD tasks)?
-That way your Obsidian note will be more complete.`